GoogleChrome/developer.chrome.com/site/en/blog/run-on-login/index.md

 hero: image/SeARmcA1EicLXagFnVOe0ou9cqK2/e5ATqM7ge5Y3Sxdqf1T8.jpg
 alt: Laptop, coffee, and stationary tools on desk.
 ---
-Run on login gives the user the ability to choose which applications start automatically when they first log into their computer.
+Run on login lets the user choose which applications start automatically when they first log into their computer.
 This ability has been available in many operating systems for a long time, but was reserved for platform specific applications.
 Now it is available for installed web applications too.